-Funding for these contracts is included in the 2022 operating budget of the Monroe County Department of Human Services, Monroe County Youth Bureau, general fund 9001, funds center 5603010000, Youth Contracts.
+Funding for these contracts is included in the proposed 2024 operating budget of the Monroe County Department of Human Services, Monroe County Youth Bureau, general fund 9001, funds centers 5602010000, Runaway Homeless Youth Services; 5603010000, Youth Contracts; and 5606019300, Positive Youth Development.
 No additional net County support is required in the current Monroe County budget.